-Colorectal cancer is the third most common cancer in the U.S., with about 134,490 new patients diagnosed in the U.S. in 2016.
-But thanks to increased awareness about screenings, the death rate from colorectal cancer has been dropping for more than 20 years.
+Colorectal cancer is the third most common cancer in the U.S., but thanks to increased awareness about screenings, the death rate from colorectal cancer has been dropping for more than 20 years.

 “For the most part, colorectal cancer is a curable and preventable disease,” says Dr. Jeffrey Meyerhardt, clinical director of the Gastrointestinal Cancer Treatment Center at Dana-Farber/Brigham and Women’s Cancer Center.
 “It is a cancer where we have very good data that shows screening prevents disease and saves lives.”

 Below are answers to some key questions about the disease:

 1. What are the risk factors for colorectal cancer?